Using Real Buttercream & The Upside-Down Method

 - Bench scraper

 1. Place the 8” cardboard under the 8” (20 cm) cylinder cake and the 7” (18 cm) cardboard on top of the cake in its center.
-Place the cake on a turntable.
+Place the cold cake on a turntable.

 2. Using a serrated knife, carve and taper the cake out from top to bottom; using the cardboard edges as guides.
 While carving, press on the 7” (18 cm) cardboard firmly with one hand so that it remains in place.